Get Started: Tutorials, Examples > Tutorials (JavaScript APIs / npm / webpack) > Tutorial 01 - Setting up a npm Project with SciChart.js

 sciChartSurface.yAxes.add(yAxis);

-Don't forget you will need to add a license to use SciChart.js.
+Don't forget you will need to add a license to use SciChart.js commercially (for community licensing, nothing needs to be done).
 You can do this once in code as follows.
-You can create a trial license by following instructions at www.scichart.com/licensing-scichart-js
+You can apply a license by following instructions at www.scichart.com/licensing-scichart-js

 src/index.js